The Steam-Powered Pigeon of Archytas – The Flying Machine of Antiquity

-Archytas was an ancient Greek philosopher, who was born in 428 BC in Tarentum, Magna Graecia (which is now southern Italy).
-In addition to being a philosopher, Archytas was also a mathematician, astronomer, statesman, and strategist.
-He is well-known for inventing what is believed to be the first-ever self-propelled flying device known as the Flying Pigeon.
+Archytas was an ancient Greek philosopher, who was born in 428 BC in Tarentum, Magna Graecia, now southern Italy.
+In addition to being a philosopher, Archytas was also a mathematician, astronomer, statesman, and a strategist, best remembered for inventing what is believed to be the first-ever self-propelled flying device known as the Flying Pigeon.

 Mathematicians seem to me to have excellent discernment, and it is not at all strange that they should think correctly about the particulars that are; for inasmuch as they can discern excellently about the physics of the universe, they are also likely to have excellent perspective on the particulars that are.
 Indeed, they have transmitted to us a keen discernment about the velocities of the stars and their risings and settings, and about geometry, arithmetic, astronomy, and, not least of all, music.
 These seem to be sister sciences, for they concern themselves with the first two related forms of being [number and magnitude].

-Featured image: The steam-powered flying pigeon of Archytas.
-Image source .
+Top image: The steam-powered flying pigeon of Archytas.
+Source: YourForum